othmamo/Data_structures/README.md

 # data_tructures
-Data structure in c (list, vector, hashtable, queue, ...)
+A bunch of structures in c (linked list, vector, hashtable).